Our History

 We believe the new name will provide a stronger connection with the wider community, as apprenticeship employment is what our members are great at.

-Over the past 30 Years our members have supported over 150,000 young people into an apprenticeship or traineeship across Victoria in a wide range of industry sectors.
+Since 1985 our members have supported over 250,000 young people into an apprenticeship or traineeship across Victoria in a wide range of industry sectors.

 aen-logo-2x